Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/canvas.rst

    Canvas advanced panel.

-From "Advanced" panel you can adjust surface type and related settings.
+From *Advanced* panel you can adjust surface type and related settings.

 Surface Type